SLKone/SLKone.github.io/_case-studies/Quality-Function-Review.md

 #### Situation
 - The client manufactured a diverse portfolio of Mke To Order (MTO)  and ETO products serving the Oil & Gas industry​
 - After experiencing a number of costly escapes while simultaneously facing increasing costs in the quality function, the organization set out to conduct a review of the Quality organization​
-- **SLKone was hired to perform the review and identified several key opportunities;​
+- **SLKone was hired to perform the review and identified several key opportunities**;​
     -  Headcount was over twice the level reported​
     -  Key gaps in quality reporting lines (Supplier to Control)​
-      - Mis-aligned roles and responsibilities**
+    -  Mis-aligned roles and responsibilities

 #### Bespoke Solutions